 IMSAI-based computers and docs list

 IMSAI-related products have appeared by the "IMSAI" or "IMS Associates Inc." name; or as new products by "Fischer/Freitas"; or as a mix of old products and new designs from Fulcrum or W.W.
 Component Supply.
 Details are below.
 Do not confuse IMSAI products with those from "Industrial Micro Systems" or "IMS" or "IMS International".
-As of 2005 "IMSAI" as a trademark is held by Todd Fischer, who is producing new S-100/IEEE-696 products and some old IMSAI products at imsai.net.
+As of 2005 "IMSAI" was a trademark held by Todd Fischer, who produced new S-100/IEEE-696 products and some old IMSAI products at imsai.net.

 [IMSAI 8080] Here on the right is an inside view of an original IMSAI 8080, with various cards.
 On this page we have IMSAI history history and many IMSAI documents available as part of our S-100 document services on this page.